 Higher education has been an important part of Spain since medieval times.
-Today you have the opportunity to study at universities that are both venerable and respected worldwide.
+If you choose Spain as your study abroad destination, you will have the opportunity to study at universities that are revered and respected worldwide.

 Spain’s universities have opened up to a broad and diverse student body.
-You can be a part of that if you study abroad in Spain!
+You too can be a part of that!

 As with most European countries, the Spanish government regulates and operates the majority of universities.
-There are 74 universities in Spain: 51 of these are state operated, while the remaining 23 are private.
-The Catholic church operates seven of these.
+There are 79 universities in Spain; 50 of these are state operated, while the remaining 29 are private.
+The Catholic Church operates several of these.

 University courses are divided into three stages, called cycles.
-These cycles, in general, are equivalent to the bachelor’s, master’s and doctoral programs in the United States.
+These cycles, in general, are equivalent to bachelor’s, master’s and doctoral degree programs in the United States.
 The second and third cycles encompass certain professional degrees, such as law and medicine.
-Students who want to be licensed and practice these professions must complete the higher-level cycles.
+Students who want to be licensed and practice these professions must complete these upper-level cycles.

-Public, private and technical universities are all able to grant degrees.
-The technical universities offer degrees in engineering and architecture.
+Public, private and technical universities are all authorized to grant degrees.
+Technical universities offer degrees in engineering and architecture.
 All other courses of study and their respective degrees are offered at universities in the various cycles.

 Students who want to study abroad in Spain are encouraged to apply to Spanish universities.
 Each university sets its own application and admissions schedule.
 A visiting student must apply at the individual institution in which they are interested.